Crowsnest River

 The Crowsnest River is a tributary to the Oldman River in southwestern Alberta, Canada.

 Location

 From its source in Crowsnest Lake at an elevation of about 1357 m in the Canadian Rockies, Crowsnest River meanders eastward through the Municipality of Crowsnest Pass and Frank Slide.
 It passes into the foothills near Burmis and reaches the western margin of the Alberta plains near Lundbreck.
 It then joins the Oldman River Reservoir at an elevation of about 1110 m.

 Fish species

-The Crowsnest River is highly productive with a substantial insect population fueling a world-class sport fishery for rainbow, westslope cutthroat, bull, hybrid trout ("cutbow" cutthroat and rainbow trout crosses), brown trout (below Lundbreck Falls), mountain whitefish, and various species of suckers.
+The Crowsnest River is productive with an insect population fueling a world-class sport fishery for rainbow, westslope cutthroat, bull, hybrid trout ("cutbow" cutthroat and rainbow trout crosses), brown trout (below Lundbreck Falls), mountain whitefish, and various species of suckers.